finnthormeier/naval-quotes/README.md

-# naval-quotes Chrome Extension
+# Reminders to Myself - Chrome Extension

-It's LIVE on Chrome Store - https://chrome.google.com/webstore/detail/illkmemcaokmbihlpfhbdfgepghohkcg/

-Get a quote by Naval whenever you open a new tab in Google Chrome.
+Get a reminder to yourself whenever you open a new tab in Google Chrome.

 To install the extension -